wssh/Maze-Generator/README.md

 todos:

-*Make the BFS run on the draw function so the user is able to visualize if they choose to.
+•Make the BFS run on the draw function so the user is able to visualize if they choose to.

-*Implement A*, Dikstra's and the greedy algorithm.
+•Implement A*, Dikstra's and the greedy algorithm for more optimized solutions for the maze.